Lower Erebus Hut: History

+In the 2010s, the facility was used to test the PUFFER robot for exploration of Erebus's ice caves.

 Location

 LEH is located on the northern side of Mount Erebus within its caldera rim.
 The location facilitates trips to the crater rim where the volcano's persistent lava lake is visible.

+The Hut is at over 11,000 feet altitude, and supplies can be brought in by helicopter.

 Science

 Major support for all operations at LEH are conducted through McMurdo Station run by a division of NSF, the United States Antarctic Program (USAP).

 LEH is used as a base of operations for the monitoring of Mt Erebus, other scientific studies, and maintenance of such equipment.
 The work force at LEH, which is composed of senior research scientists, professors and graduate students, maintains both scientific and logistical equipment on the mountain.
 Past research has included gaseous emission concentration, composition and flux as well as thermal image stills, visible and IR video, seismic, and infrasonic studies of the volcano.